 Blockchain technology addresses one of the primary concerns with digital payment platforms, i.e. double-spending while ensuring there is no monopoly of authority.
 That is because, in blockchain technology, parties to a transaction themselves verify and facilitate every such activity.

 The concept of digital currency gained considerable traction in the 90s tech boom.
 Multiple organisations and programmers ventured to create a parallel line of currency that would be out of any central authority’s reach.
 However, ironically, the companies that tried to create this digital currency themselves assumed the authority of verifying and facilitating transactions.

 It not only defeated the purpose but founded the venture as well.
 Moreover, the digital currencies back then were riddled with frauds and other financial challenges.
 For a long time since then, this idea of digital currency was considered a lost cause.
-This idea was falsified when Satoshi Nakamoto – a programmer or a group of programmers – introduced Bitcoin in 2009, the first-ever cryptocurrency.
+This idea was falsified when Satoshi Nakamoto – a programmer or a group of programmers – introduced and explained what is Bitcoin in 2009, the first-ever cryptocurrency.